Muslim Holy Book (Koran?, Quran?) Teachings Incompatible With Democracy

 Now regarding your view that religions should adapt or perish, I would say that you are partially correct.
 It is true for almost all faiths except Islam.
 Islam is not a man made religion which should keep on changing its rules and regulations each decade or century.
 Islam is the guidance provided by God to humanity.
 As such, God, our creator knows that His guidance will be relevant and beneficial for humanity, now and till the end of time.
 Thus, there is no need for Islam to adapt to the world, it is the other way around.
 It is the world which should adapt and accept Islam for its success or it will perish in its immorality, racial hatred, drugs, family break-down, guns and violence, suicides, rapes etc.

-Islam provides solutions to the above mentioned perils of the society and likewise provides the most complete guidance, covering all aspects of a society and persons life, namely, Social, family, financial, educational, legal, political, spiritual etc. Thus, with is supreme guidance for the society, it is in the best interest of the society to ADAPT to Islam for its success.
+Islam provides solutions to the above mentioned perils of the society and likewise provides the most complete guidance, covering all aspects of a society and persons life, namely, Social, family, financial, educational, legal, political, spiritual etc. Thus, with its supreme guidance for the society, it is in the best interest of the society to ADAPT to Islam for its success.
+(Ken added emphasis)

 Thank, Peace and Regards, Sabeel Ahmed